-Delhi Assembly today passes resolution against NPR, NRC
+Delhi Assembly passes resolution against NRC, NPR

 New Delhi, Mar 13: The Delhi Assembly passed a resolution on Friday against the National Population Register and the National Register of Citizens.